MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 #### Step 3: Create a task that runs the PowerShell script

-1. Make sure that the service account that will run the labeling commands has the **Grant the Log on as batch job** right.
+1. Make sure that the service account that will run the labeling commands has the **Log on as a batch job** right.

 2. On the computer that will run the labeling commands, open Task Scheduler and create a new task that the service account runs whether the user is logged on or not, with the following values for the **Actions**: